Grooming Your Pet at Home

 Hi, I am Joyita Sethi!
 Some of you might have met me at Fur Ball Story, Gurugram since I manage the place and take care of all the dogs present there.
 What you don’t know is that I am also a professional groomer by education and practice.
 I have done a Grooming Course from California academy of animal aesthetics in association with Dog Care Singapore.
-Before joining Fur Ball Story, I also ran a grooming parlour of my own for over 3 years!
+Before joining the organisation, I also ran a grooming parlour of my own for over 3 years!
 I believe that important knowledge must always be parted to others so here I am giving you some tips on dog grooming at home.

 Covid-19 came as a surprise for us, especially the part where we were told that due to lockdown, the possibility of going out is next to impossible.
 The month was March, the time when most of us get our dogs groomed and prepared for the coming summers but unfortunately the groomers were also now shut due to lockdown.
 Today it has been more than 50 days since lockdown, and most of the groomers are still shut.
 So here I am, trying to help you find the best ways to get your dog well-groomed at home!